|The Pharaoh's Treasure: The Origin of Paper and the Rise of Western Civilization

 Though no book is perfect, I may still recommend them.
 In the case of The Pharaoh's Treasure, I do not recommend anybody read this volume.
 The only helpful and interesting chapter simply described the papyrus plant, where it is from, and how it is produced.
 In other words, the only chapter worth reading is the chapter which discusses Gaudet's expertise.
 History, though, is by no means Gaudet's expertise.

 In fact, a review of his first book entitled Papyrus expresses the same problem: “the plant's history is not especially well-conveyed in the book's scattershot opening chapters, which confusingly mix a history of papyrus use and mythology in ancient Egypt with tales of 19th- and 20th-century European explorers in Africa, plus such present-day swamp-dwellers as Louisiana's Cajuns” (Kirkus Reviews).
 It seems, then, that all Gaudet has accomplished in his newer book, The Pharaoh's Treasure, is expand the scattershot, confusing mix of history with modern tales of explorers into a full-length book with a scattershot of confusing history and modern European tales.

-Gaudet, John.
+Brown, William.
 "The Pharaoh’s Treasure: The Origin of Paper and the Rise of Western Civilization."
 World History Encyclopedia.
 World History Encyclopedia, 18 Jan 2019.
 Web.
-17 Apr 2021.
+02 Mar 2024.